 Participants will backpack along glacier-shaped mountain ridges, rappel on the 100 foot tall cliffs of St. Johns Ledges, and 10-Day participants will have the chance to climb the slabby ledges during a facilitated day of rock climbing.
 Meals will be cooked along the trail using lightweight backpacking stoves and each night will be spent under the stars, with tarp shelters provided for protection from wind and rain.

 Learn more about the Appalachian Trail here from the conservatory web site.

-For the past seven summers, Trinity College has been proud to offer the Quest Pre-Orientation Program.
+For the past nine summers, Trinity College has been proud to offer the Quest Pre-Orientation Program.
 Few colleges or universities offer an extended wilderness adventure comparable to Quest.
 The program’s philosophy encourages participants to take on new challenges and responsibilities, meet other Trinity students, and transition into college.